 In the USA, federal law (i.e. the Fair Credit Billing Act) sets a liability limit of $50 for a cardholder, regardless of the amount charged by an unauthorized user.
 This rule works in the event of an unsecured online connection or data breach.

 If a victim reports a lost or stolen card before an unauthorized transaction happens, he or she will have no liability for charges at all.

 The theft of personal information is dangerous because, although a victim is not liable for any financial losses, he or she may spend a few years dealing with all the financial and credit fraud caused by the criminals.
-Financial fraud detection in general is a big challenge, but with AI/ML technologies it is possible to create secure solutions.
+Financial fraud detection in general is a big challenge, but with AI/ML technologies it is possible for specialized credit card fraud companies to create secure solutions.

 Do banks investigate Credit Card Fraud?

 After a user notifies the bank that he or she noticed a suspicious card transaction, the bank starts a CC fraud investigation.

 The victim has to notify the bank regarding the fraudulent transaction immediately and no later than 60 days after the event.
 He or she must provide information about the exact amount of money lost, the date, and a description of why the transaction appears to be fraudulent.
 Then, the bank starts an investigation that has to be resolved in no more than 45 days.
 If after 10 days the bank finds out that fraud did indeed occur, the bank must reimburse the victim for the amount of money that was stolen.

 The bank must notify the cardholder of the results of the credit card fraud crime investigation in writing.
 The cardholder has the right to ask for copies of any documents that the bank created or collected during the investigation process in the event that these documents influenced the bank’s decision.
 Hopefully, this answers the question of who investigates credit card fraud.